 In this Scratch project, each time a planet completes one orbit, the model makes a different sound.

-Finally, we can disclose the best kept secret - we borrowed the moon.
-Yes we have actually had in school, rocks brought back from the moon by Apollo 11.
+We can disclose the best kept secret - we borrowed the moon.
+Yes, we have actually had in school, space rocks brought back from the moon by Apollo 11.
 They have been securely locked up in the safe when we haven't been using them - priceless.

 We have been Meteorite Hunters,